alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

 The final piece of the puzzle was providing a way for actually bypassing RLS and letting us do ORM operations across tenant boundaries.

-We also wanted to communicate the idea in the code that an RLS bypass was meant as very contextual and specific operation: a temporary escape hatch, if you will.
+We also wanted to communicate the idea in the code that an RLS bypass was meant as a very contextual and specific operation: a temporary escape hatch, if you will.

 So we used a [Python context manager](https://docs.python.org/3/library/contextlib.html#contextlib.contextmanager) for that: